RaphaelleC/project-3-client/README.md

   }
 ```

 <p>I then imported the now complete Comments component into ActivityShow.
-Initially only the loading state would render- after much debugging, it was found to be a syntax error within the backend.</p>
+Initially only the loading state would render, and after much debugging it was found to be a syntax error within the backend.</p>

 ```
 <div className="column is-half">